oblivia-simplex/feral_machines/posts/2023-01-15--one_lip_to_earth_and_one_lip_to_heaven.md

 ---
 title: "'One Lip to Earth and One Lip to Heaven' and notes on composition exercises"
+aliases:
+  - One Lip to Earth and One Lip to Heaven
 tags:
 - fiction
 - exercise